Fast, affordable Internet access for all.

 In the early 2000s, South Bend leaders wanted to take advantage of the regional long-haul fiber that runs directly under South Bend.
 There was very limited access to fiber connections in the area from providers and rates were high.
 St. Joseph's County, city government, and the University of Notre Dame needed better, faster, more reliable telecommunications.

 A study commissioned by nonprofit Project Future confirmed what community leaders suspected.
 Education, economic development, healthcare, research and a better quality of life in South Bend depended on the community's access to a dark fiber network.
 Project Future developed a plan that would involve public investment in an open access dark fiber network.
 Community leaders joined together to form nonprofit St. Joe Valley Metronet, Inc. in 2004.
 Metronet's purpose was to build the infrastructure the region so desperately needed.
-Revenue would be [no-glossary]passed[/no-glossary] back to the community through reasonable rates.
+Revenue would be passed back to the community through reasonable rates.

 South Bend and nearby Mishawaka owned fiber networks that ran through conduit to serve the cities' traffic monitoring systems.
 New fiber, dedicated to the telecommunications network, would be installed in the conduit to reduce the need for excavation.
 The community did not want to be a telecommunications provider but no existing ISPs wanted to deliver services via publicly owned infrastructure.
 Metronet, Inc. would need to take on the role.